Can a Trust Own an LLC?

 • Privacy: An asset protection trust can benefit those who want anonymity in order to make it more difficult for a creditor to locate their LLC and other personal asset holdings, which can serve as a significant lawsuit deterrent in and of itself.

-• Access and Control: The trust document allows you to stay in control of your LLC, receive distributions from it, and specify to whom your membership interest in the LLC should be transferred to when you die.
+• Access and Control: The trust document allows you to stay in control of your LLC, receive distributions from it, and specify to whom your membership interest in the LLC should be transferred when you die.

-• Asset Protection: An asset protection trust severely limits a creditor's ability to bring a claim to get to the assets in the trust.
+• Asset Protection: An asset protection trust severely limits a creditor's ability to bring a claim to access the assets in the trust.
 For example, if you establish an asset protection trust and fund it with your membership interests in an LLC, and are later sued by a third party, that third party’s access to your membership interest in the LLC that is held by the trust will be barred.

 The only exception to this rule is if the third party can prove that 1) the original transfer of your membership interest to the trust was fraudulent as to the specific claim at the time of the transfer, or 2) that the transfer violated a contractual obligation you owed to the claimant or a valid court order.

-Consult with an Experienced Wyoming Business Law Attorney
+Consult With an Experienced Wyoming Business Law Attorney

 Frequently Asked Questions

 Yes, an irrevocable trust can own an LLC.
-We generally advise this for clients as part of their estate planning process when they have active business interests to protect or want to pass onto their heirs.
+We generally advise this for clients as part of their estate planning process when they have active business interests to protect or want to pass on to their heirs.

 An irrevocable trust can own a company and often will as part of a comprehensive estate plan.
 Many clients have active business interests which they desire to protect and do so via an irrevocable trust

-If you have a revocable trust, then in almost all circumstances we recommend you make it the member of your LLC.
+If you have a revocable trust, then in almost all circumstances we recommend you make it a member of your LLC.
 This applies whether you have partners or if it's just you.
 The trust helps avoid probate and provides privacy.
 Many of these benefits apply to irrevocable trusts owning limited liability companies as well.

-There are many advantages to having an LLC be owned by a trust, including increased asset protection, privacy, potential tax benefits and the avoidance of probate - a good trust attorney can provide additional details.
+There are many advantages to having an LLC be owned by a trust, including increased asset protection, privacy, potential tax benefits, and the avoidance of probate - a good trust attorney can provide additional details.

-An LLC owned by a trust can be taxed as a sole-proprietorship, partnership, S-Corp, Corporation or have the earnings paid by the Grantor or Beneficiaries.
+An LLC owned by a trust can be taxed as a sole-proprietorship, partnership, S-Corp, or Corporation or have the earnings paid by the Grantor or Beneficiaries.
 In short, you may determine what is best with a CPA and act accordingly.

-A trust benefits business owners via additional privacy, asset protection and the avoidance of probate if drafted correctly.
+A trust benefits business owners via additional privacy, asset protection, and the avoidance of probate if drafted correctly.
 A trust can own an active business as part of your estate plan.

-Generally a trust is better for asset protection, but just an LLC is simpler for daily operations.
+Generally, a trust is better for asset protection, but just an LLC is simpler for daily operations.
 If possible, we advise clients to form an LLC formed by a trust for the best of both worlds.